-Although the contents of these notifications are unclear in some points, if inspections by domestic inspection authorities, etc. require that telecommunications equipment have specific security features, they may be de facto compulsory conformity assessments of the equipment by the government, etc. Therefore, the Indian government may assume the obligation to notify the WTO of the restrictions.
+Although the contents of these notifications are unclear, if inspections by domestic inspection authorities, etc. require telecommunications equipment to have specific security features, they may be de facto compulsory conformity assessments of the equipment by the government, etc. Therefore, the Indian government may assume the obligation to notify the WTO.

-The requirement that only equipment which is approved by domestic inspection authorities are allowed to be included can cause discriminatory treatment of foreign products.
+The requirement that only equipment which is approved by domestic inspection authorities are allowed to be included in the network will cause discriminatory treatment of foreign products.
 Therefore, it may violate national treatment under GATT Article III: 4 and Article 2.1 of the TBT Agreements.

 Since 2010, industrial groups in Japan, the United States and Europe have been expressing their concerns to the Indian government.
 In October, Japanese industrial circles (four groups) issued a letter expressing their concerns again to the Indian government.
-As government efforts, on the occasion of the ASEAN plus 6 Economic Ministers' Meeting in August 2010 (in Viet Nam) and the East Asia Summit meeting in October (in Viet Nam), the Minister of Economy, Trade and Industry of Japan expressed Japan's concerns to the Minister of Commerce and Industry of India.
-Also at the India-Japan Ministerial-Level Economic Dialogue, Japan requested the Indian government to take adequate measures to address this problem.
-Furthermore, Japan, the United States and Europe have been expressing their concerns on this matter at the meeting of the WTO TBT Committee since November 2010.
+As Japanese government, on the occasion of the ASEAN plus 6 Economic Ministers' Meeting in August 2010 (in Viet Nam) and the East Asia Summit meeting in October (in Viet Nam), the Minister of Economy, Trade and Industry of Japan expressed Japan's concerns to the Minister of Commerce and Industry of India.
+Also at the India-Japan Ministerial-Level Economic Dialogue in April 2012, Japan requested the Indian government to take adequate measures to address this problem.
+Furthermore, Japan, the United States and EU have been expressing their concerns on this matter at the meeting of the WTO TBT Committee since November 2010.

-Japan will continue to request details of these regulations and consistency with international IT security systems.
+Japan will continue to request details of these regulations and consistency with international IT security regulations.